rocky-linux/wiki.rockylinux.org/docs/team/testing/dev_guides/wiki_development_boxes.md

 For now here is the link to [Trevor's vagrant box setup](https://github.com/tcooper/rocky-linux-wikibox), this might be merged here in the future!

-## WSL
+## Manual setup for WSL and toolbox

+### WSL specific

 - Make sure the Windows Subsystem for Linux is enabled on your machine
 - Download the [Cloud image](https://github.com/rocky-linux/sig-cloud-instance-images/actions/workflows/build.yml)
 - Get the actual disk out of the image (extract rocky-8.5-docker.tar)
 - Run `wsl --import <machine-name> <path-to-vm-dir> <path-to/rocky-8.5-docker.tar> --version 2` to create the machine
 - Run `wsl -d <machine-name>` to initially login to the machine

+### toolbox specific

+- Make sure you have `toolbox` installed on your system
+- Create a toolbox `toolbox create rocky-wiki` (on Rocky Linux 8 and 9 machines this will create either a Rocky Linux 8 or 9 toolbox container)

+### Container setup for both

 - Run `dnf -y update` to update the system
-- Run `dnf -y install git python39-pip` to install Python 3.9 and pip
+- Run `dnf -y install git python39-pip` to install Python 3.9 and pip (Python 3.9 is default for Rocky Linux 9, the package is called `python3-pip` there)
 - Run `python3.9 -m pip install -U pip` to update pip
 - Clone the repo `git clone <path-to-git-project>`
 - And get into the folder of the repo `cd <git-project-name>`